Lilseec/Lilseec/README.md

 - 👋 Hi, I’m @Lilseec
-- 👀 I’m interested in golang and csgo
+- 👀 I’m interested in nothing?
 - 🌱 I’m currently learning rust and node

 - 📫 If you can reach me, then you can reach me